PiperLiu/easy-cipher-mate/README.md

 # easy-cipher-mate

-A library providing easy-to-use encryption capabilities for Node.js and browser environments.
+A library and CLI tool providing easy-to-use encryption capabilities for Node.js and browser environments.

 ## Features